Clinical Research Internship

 - GPA of 3.60 or above.

 - Applicants must be US citizens or have Permanent Resident status (be able to provide proof of employability through completion of the I-9 Form).
-The program welcomes students who come from disadvantaged backgrounds and/or who represent groups that are known to be underrepresented in health related sciences and medicine.
+The program welcomes BIPOC (Black, Indigenous, and Person of Color) students, who are historically underrepresented in health-related science and medical fields, and students who face greater obstacles to educational achievements.

 - Must be able to complete 8-12 hours of independent, online CITI training (basic training required to participate in human subjects/clinical research) by April 30.